Updated: Jan 5, 2022

-A titer test measures the level of antibodies circulating in the blood.
-These antibodies are produced when antigens (such as a virus or bacteria) produce a response from the immune system.
-You can read more about the titer test here.
+A titre test measures the level of antibodies circulating in the blood.
+These antibodies are produced when pathogens such as viruses or bacterias produce a response from the immune system.
+You can read more about the titre test here.

 An examination of samples of whole tissues, and is performed on a solid piece of tissue that has been collected surgically.
 The piece of tissue is prepared through a process called histology by preserving, thinly slicing or sectioning, and staining the tissue sample with dyes.